adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 This approach meant that I segmented the abstraction to known identical modules, improving maintainability without affecting other similar (but not identical) buttons.

+## What about inheritance for things like h1's etc?

+If yor `h1`s are (almost always) identical on every page and every module then feel free to specify styles like this:

+	h1 {
+      font-size: ...;
+	  color: ...;
+	}

+However, in my experience, this is *rarely* the case, and so I wouldn't advise this&mdash;instead keep styles encapsulated to the module like this:

+	/* <h1 class="module-heading"> */
+	.module-heading {
+	  font-size: ...;
+	  color: ...;
+	}